 To fabricate experimental samples, we use 3D printing technology, as well as conventional workshop techniques and Printed Circuit Board methods.

-- We have an Ultimaker S5 3D-printer in our labs, which we use for every-day manufacture of cm- and mm- sized photonic and phononic crystal and metamaterial designs for microwave and acoustic experimentation.
+- We have an Ultimaker S5 3D-printer in our labs, which we use for every-day manufacture of cm- and mm- sized photonic and phononic crystals and metamaterial designs for microwave and acoustic experimentation.
 It has a build volume of 330 x 240 x 300mm with layer resolution < 100 microns.

 - We also have use of further college facilities in Exeter Technologies Group.